cds-snc/digital-canada-ca/content/en/a11y/our-commitment.md

 - Provide helpful wayfinding —_help people navigate to relevant content_
 - Accommodate a range of people&#39;s needs by providing choice and flexibility
 - Include people with disabilities in user research, design, and testing of services
-- Use solid structure by building to standards: strive to meet WCAG 2.1
+- Use solid structure by building to standards: work to exceed WCAG 2.1 AA
 - Test the online parts of a service for compatibility with assistive technologies
 - Have champions for accessibility on product teams and internal support teams
 - Resources should be compatible with current and future tools, include redundant modalities by offering choice
-- Providing a community feedback layer to improve services
+- Providing a community feedback layer to partners, users or other stakeholders, such as an accessibility statement, to continually improve services

 Together we can build more inclusive and accessible services.